tapilyoca/dotilyoca/README.md

 ## Prerequisites
 Assumes you're using [Archcraft Hyprland](https://wiki.archcraft.io/docs/wayland-compositors/hyprland/) and (most) of the default apps that come with it.
 No I will not provide a copy of the ISO.
+Any instructions (and all of the files) here assume you are using Hyprland, or at the very least Arch Linux or some Arch-based distro.
+For Windows users looking to get something similar, you may refer to [this](https://wiki.archlinux.org/title/Installation_guide).

 ## Hyprland